 The shared Governance model of leadership encourages personal and professional development whilst focussing on improving patient safety, patient experience and staff experience.

 Shared Governance is the proud winner of the ‘Improving Staff Experience’ Category at the 2015 Nursing Times awards.
-The initiative has also won the ‘Partnership working’ category of the Royal College of Midwives awards 2016.
+The initiative also won the ‘Partnership Working’ category of the Royal College of Midwives awards 2016.

 What is Shared Governance?